-24 Feb The best annual leave policy
+24 Feb 7 tips for the best annual leave policy for your company.

 Design the best annual leave policies to retain employees.

 Paid leaves are one of the best perks any company can offer.
 This will certainly add up to a high degree of employee satisfaction in addition to other perks that your company can offer.
 So, spending a little time to learn about the various way to reward an employee with Paid Time Off can go a long way and maintain an excellent working environment.

 Paid Time Off policies can vary from country to country.
 In our experience, we have gathered the best approaches we have come across and outlined it here.
 You can choose the best one that suits your company or simply can mix and match the various approaches to design one that will make your employees happy.

 Whichever method you choose, be sure to keep it simple.
 Having lengthy procedures and introduce a lot of to and fro communication and can, in turn, ruin the whole purpose of designing a good policy.